Inpatient Drug and Alcohol Detox in Las Vegas, Nevada

 Many factors should be considered when determining what level of treatment is right for you at this point in your recovery journey.
 Talk to your doctor or therapist about where to begin.
 Many jobs also offer Employee Assistance Programs (EAP) you can reach out to for confidential help, and you can also check online at FindTreatment.gov.

-American Addiction Centers has offers treatment for substance use and co-occurring disorders in Las Vegas, Nevada, and across the nation.
+American Addiction Centers (AAC) has offers treatment for substance use and co-occurring disorders in Las Vegas, Nevada, and across the nation.
 If you’re ready to start detox, we can help.
 The important thing is that you reach out and start the journey.
-Call our free and confidential helpline at to start your recovery.
+Call our free and confidential detox hotline at to start your recovery.